MrMYHuang/cbt-dict/README.md

 ## <a id='feature'>特色</a>

-Randomly showing or searching a Chinese term for its definition in English, Chinese/English UIs, bookmark, share by link、offline browsering, UI themes, font size adjustment, no AD, cross platforms, open source。
+Randomly showing or searching a Chinese term for its definition in English, Chinese/English UIs, bookmark, share by link, offline browsing, UI themes, font size adjustment, no AD, cross platforms, open source.

 ## 說明